dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

   openssl crl -in class3-revoke.crl -inform DER -outform PEM > class3-revoke.pem

-With the above settings if a client connects which doesn't present a certificate signed by one of the CAs in the ``ssl_ca`` file, Dovecot won't let the user log in.
+With the above settings if a client connects which doesn't present a certificate signed by one of the CAs in the :dovecot_core:ref:`ssl_ca_file`, Dovecot won't let the user log in.
 This could present a problem if you're using Dovecot to provide SASL authentication for an MTA (such as Postfix) which is not capable of supplying client certificates for SASL authentication.
 If you need Dovecot to provide SASL authentication to an MTA without requiring client certificates and simultaneously provide IMAP service to clients while requiring client certificates, you can put ``auth_ssl_require_client_cert=yes`` inside of a protocol block as shown below to make an exemption for SMTP SASL clients (such as Postfix).

 .. code::